marietheresa/improved-lamp/README.md

 # improved-lamp

 Hi!
-Thanks so much for stopping by 😊
+Thanks so much for stopping by!

 This is the repository for my GitHub Universe 2023 session **Putting cybersecurity advocacy into action with GitHub Advanced Security**